Kevin Elyot Archive

 KE - Kevin Elyot (playwright) Archive

-- You can read more about Kevin Elyot's career in this obituary published in The Guardian.
+You can read more about Kevin Elyot's career in this obituary in The Guardian.

 When the Kevin Elyot archive was donated to the Theatre Collection, the Kevin Elyot Award was also established, with an endowment made by Elyot's family.
-This award is made annually to a promising writer, creative practitioner or scholar in the form of a subsidised residency based at the Theatre Collection and taking the Kevin Elyot archive as well as other holdings within the Theatre Collection to inspire a new dramatic work or other creative or academic outcome.
+This award is made annually to a promising writer, creative practitioner or scholar in the form of a subsidised residency based at the Theatre Collection.
+The award holder uses the Kevin Elyot archive as well as other holdings within the Theatre Collection to inspire a new dramatic work or other creative or academic outcome.

 Please have a look at the Kevin Elyot Award page for more information and a full list of the award recipients.